-Instead of throwing them out, or being negligent and leaving them to rot in the damp outside, we gather up the wood, store it in a dry area with good air ventilation, cut it up, and offer it as high quality firewood perfect for marsh-mellow roasting and wood stove burning.
+Instead of throwing out our targets, or being negligent and leaving them to rot in the damp outside, we gather up the wood, store it in a dry area with good air ventilation, cut it up, and use it as high quality firewood.

 Our Whistler firewood is not only a bargain and bone-dry, but it is the result of craftsmanship.
 Our very own 100% legitimate lumberjacks who work at Forged offer their artisanal wood-chopping skills in order to create that beautiful bundle of parched and perfectly parcelled up wood… Are you as excited as us about firewood and axes?!